mjschultz/django-tastefulpy/docs/debugging.rst

 More specifically, this specific ``DatabaseError``::

-    django.db.utils.DatabaseError: no such table: tastypie_apikey
+    django.db.utils.DatabaseError: no such table: tastefulpy_apikey

 This is a side effect of the (disabled by default) ``create_api_key`` signal as described in the :ref:`authentication` section of the